How To Make DIY Egg Carton Flowers

 What could you use instead of floral wire?

-Anything that is sturdy enough like a doll rod or bent pipe cleaner.
-I you are just making egg carton flowers with children, you could use a craft stick or not have a stem at all.
+Anything sturdy enough, like a doll rod or bent pipe cleaner, will work.
+If you are just making egg carton flowers with preschoolers and young children, you could use a craft stick or not have a stem at all.

 Step 1: Cut Apart Your Egg Carton